 Each festival comes with its own environmental and geographical challenges.
 When going to a new festival err on the side of caution.

 The most taxing festival for any parent will undoubtedly be Glastonbury.
-Steep hills and mud that can be slush one minute but come dusk it turns into 4” of thick clay – imagine trying to get your buggy through that!
-It’s like cement seconds before it sets and it can take 2 of you to push.
-In the end you give up, get your hands filthy dirty and carry the thing to the next available path.
+Steep hills and mud that can be slush one minute but come dusk it turns into 4” of thick clay – imagine trying to get your a regular buggy through that!
+Glastonbury is also massive and hilly so you don’t want to be pushing anything too heavy.
+Large wheels are essential.